chinapedia/wikipedia.abstract.en/Page/Statistics.md

-Standard_Normal_Distribution.png, a very common probability density, useful because of the central limit theorem.]]
-Scatterplot.jpgs are used in descriptive statistics to show the observed relationships between different variables.]]
+, a very common probability density, useful because of the central limit theorem.]] s are used in descriptive statistics to show the observed relationships between different variables.]]

 STATISTICS is a branch of mathematics working with data collection, organization, analysis, interpretation and presentation.[1][2]
 In applying statistics to a scientific, industrial, or social problem, it is conventional to begin with a statistical population or a statistical model to be studied.
 Populations can be diverse groups of people or objects such as "all people living in a country" or "every atom composing a crystal".
 Statistics deals with every aspect of data, including the planning of data collection in terms of the design of surveys and experiments.[3]
 See glossary of probability and statistics.